Who we are

 Aquatic Practitioner

 Helena Eflerová is a dedicated professional multidisciplinary artist and aquatic specialist, with over sixteen years’ experience in the arts for health and education industries.
 She has a proven track record of success, which includes productions, teaching and therapy in the region leading charities.
 She has created projects for diverse inter-generational and marginalised communities in Universities, Museums, Cathedrals and Galleries in the UK and abroad.
-She is a founder of HE AQUATICS that offer services of Aquatic Bodywork Floatation Therapy, Aquatic Contact Improvisation Dance, Yoga and Swimming.
+She is a founder of HE AQUATICS that offer services of Aquatic Bodywork Flotation Therapy, Aquatic Contact Improvisation Dance, Yoga and Swimming.

 Steph Hodgson